financial aid opportunities

-The Office of Financial Aid at Southwest Baptist University provides financial resources,
+The Office of Financial Aid at Southwest Baptist University is dedicated to providing

 SBU was an ideal place to develop my academic interests, an affordable price for a

 personalized education, and a Christian culture in which my faith was challenged and